Last Updated: June 12, 2021

 These are usually sit-down restaurants that have a more varied menu.
 They also often serve alcohol.
 The difference here is that you’d be more likely to take a date here.
 They provide a nice night out when consumers are price sensitive.

 The atmosphere is more relaxed.
 Understated decor and music contribute to the ambiance.
 These restaurants understand that you’re liable to order more if you stay longer.
-They’re quite happy to accommodate diners that stay later to maximize the spend per table.
+So they’re quite happy to accommodate diners that stay later to maximize the spend per table.

 Fast Casual Restaurants

-This is a hybrid between the previous two.
-These models have a more varied menu and freshly prepared food that’s quick to make.
+This model is a hybrid of the previous two.
+These restaurants have a more varied menu offering some healthy fast food options.
 You’ll be able to take a date here as well, but you might not be able to order alcohol.

-Expect an interesting blend between cuisine and the colors on the walls.
-The colors will tend towards more cheerful, though not to the same extent as is the case with the Quick Service Restaurant (QSR).
+The interior color schemes here tend towards more cheerful, though not to the same extent as is the case with the QSRs.

 We’ll repeat — global market.